codekid06/Dashboard/README.md

-# adminhub
+# MYBOARD
-Website ini merupakan hasil slicing dari Figma ke responsive website menggunakan HTML, CSS, dan JavaScript
+A dashboard website made with HTML, CSS, dan JavaScript